FormidableLabs/builder-init/README.md

 **The Problem**

-The `.npmrc`, `.npmignore`, and `.gitignore` files in an `init/` templates directory are critical to the correct publishing / git lifecycle of a created project.
+Special files like `.npmrc`, `.npmignore`, and `.gitignore` in an `init/` templates directory are critical to the correct publishing / git lifecycle of a created project.
 However, publishing `init/` to npm as part of publishing the archetype and even initializing off of a local file path via `npm pack` does not work well with the basic layout of:

 ```
 init/